Katherine Rundell

 Rundell’s pen is gold-tipped.
 The Sunday Times

-Further books include the critically acclaimed SUPER-INFINITE, winner of the highly prestigious Baillie Gifford Prize, and Sunday Times Bestsellers THE GOLDEN MOLE and WHY YOU SHOULD READ CHILDREN’S BOOKS, EVEN THOUGH YOU ARE SO OLD AND WISE.
+Katherine’s further books include the critically acclaimed and bestselling SUPER-INFINITE, a biography of the metaphysical poet John Donne, which won the highly prestigious Baillie Gifford Prize for best non-fiction nook of the year.
+Her book about the extinction crisis THE GOLDEN MOLE and her book WHY YOU SHOULD READ CHILDREN’S BOOKS, EVEN THOUGH YOU ARE SO OLD AND WISE were also Sunday Times Bestsellers.

-Katherine’s work has seen her shortlisted for Sunday Times Young Writer of the Year, and awarded the Costa Children’s Book Award, Blue Peter Book Award, Waterstones Book of the Year, and the Waterstones Children’s Book Prize, amongst others.
+Katherine’s work has been awarded the Costa Children’s Book Award, Blue Peter Book Award, Waterstones Book of the Year, and the Waterstones Children’s Book Prize, amongst others.
 As a journalist, she contributes regularly to The London Review of Books, The Guardian and The Times.
-Her work as a presenter for television and radio includes ABDUCTED for the BBC and THE LION, THE WITCH AND THE WONDER for BBC Radio 4.
+Her work as a presenter for television and radio includes ABDUCTED for the BBC and THE LION, THE WITCH AND THE WONDER for BBC Radio 4 and the upcoming A CARNIVAL OF ANIMALS which will broadcast in 20 episodes across October 2025 on BBC Radio 4.